Bloomsbury Summer School

 We offer anyone with any level of knowledge, inspiring short courses on Ancient Egypt and other areas of the Ancient World.

 A brief introduction

 Lucia Gahlin, BSS Co-Director, during a recent visit to the Valley of the Queens in Egypt

-- We offer 5-day courses in July at one of the world’s leading universities, University College London (UCL), in the heart of Bloomsbury in central London.
+- We offer eight 5-day courses in July at one of the world’s leading universities, University College London (UCL), in the heart of Bloomsbury in central London.

 - Although rooted in academia, we offer a relaxed and informal environment for learning.

 - Our courses on archaeology, ancient languages, and history, mainly Ancient Egypt and the Ancient Near East but this year Mesoamerica too, are taught by experts from museums, universities and archaeological sites.

 - Excellent lecturers and distinguished academics, our teachers are also friendly and approachable.

 - Each course has 19 teaching sessions: mostly lectures, but sometimes museum visits and other activities where relevant.